 Looking for somewhere nice and affordable to stay in Lisbon?
 Then you’re in luck, because Lisbon has easily some of the best hostels in Europe.
 They’re known for their great atmosphere and superb value for money, and the annual Hoscar awards (yes, that’s a thing!) have featured many Lisbon hostels over the past few years.

-Unlike other blogs, this list isn’t just randomly plucked from booking sites.
+This list isn’t just randomly plucked from booking sites.
 Yes, I’ve actually stayed in most of these hostels. 🙂

 I’ve been living in Lisbon for the past couple of years — and I lived out of hostels when I first came to this beautiful city.
 Sometimes I’ve attended events at these hostels or hung out with friends who were staying there, so I got to check them out that way.
 I can totally vouch for these picks, and I know you’ll have an amazing stay in Lisbon at any of these hostels.